A great alternative to regular pie. This buttermilk slab pie is baked on a buttery shortbread crust with a lemon and nutmeg custard filling.

 I love buttermilk but I’ve raved and ranted on here more than once about the large quantities it’s sold in.
-There is a bright side though, if I have it in the fridge then I’m forced to make plenty more buttermilk recipes.
+There is a bright side though, if I have it in the fridge then I’m forced to make plenty more buttermilk recipes like this amazing Southern Buttermilk Slab Pie.

 I reached out to my Facebook community for some ideas on how to use up the last few cups that were still in the fridge, and they didn’t let me down.
 They came up with some amazing recipe ideas but the most popular suggestion was to make a simple buttermilk pie.
 I’ve already made this version of a similar Chess Pie, so I know how good they can taste.
 I also know that I don’t like to make repeat recipes, just like how I never watch movies a second time- I’m weird like that.